 - Wear shoes that fit properly and do not cause blisters

-If you notice any problems while doing a foot care self-exam, contact a podiatrist immediately.
+If you notice any problems while doing a foot care self-exam, contact an experienced Tarrant County podiatrist immediately.
 Many issues do not get better on their own and can have serious complications if left untreated.
-Alert your podiatrist of issues such as sudden pain or swelling in the feet or toes, changes in the color or shape of the foot, any ulcers or sores, and any issues with your toenails.
+Alert your Tarrant County podiatrist of issues such as sudden pain or swelling in the feet or toes, changes in the color or shape of the foot, any ulcers or sores, and any issues with your toenails.
 Small problems when caught early are easier to treat.
 The longer you wait for treatment, the higher the risk for complications.

-In addition to a daily check of your feet, you should also schedule an annual foot exam with a podiatrist.
-A podiatrist can monitor the health of your feet, determine if you are at risk for other foot conditions, and create a treatment plan based on your personal needs.
+In addition to a daily check of your feet, you should also schedule an annual foot exam with you Tarrant County podiatrist.
+A foot specialist can monitor the health of your feet, determine if you are at risk for other foot conditions, and create a treatment plan based on your personal needs.

-If you are diabetic and have concerns about the health of your feet and the proper way to care for them, contact Alliance Foot & Ankle Specialists for a consultation.
-To schedule an appointment in our Grapevine or Keller office, fill out our convenient contact form, or call us today.
+If you are diabetic and have concerns about the health of your feet and the proper way to care for them, contact our Tarrant County podiatrist at Alliance Foot & Ankle Specialists for a consultation.
+To request an appointment in our Grapevine or Keller office, call us today.